zainul/xs/README.md

 - Delivery
     - Delivery mechanism is package to delivery the output and receive the input from any model of delivery (http, grpc, queue database, UI)

+- Mock
+    - Mock package is package for mocking the repository and usecase , it's for testing purpose

 - pkg
     - Private library for your project